 The Methodist movement was birthed during John Wesley’s time at Oxford.
 His brother Charles Wesley catalyzed a group which took vows to lead holy lives—praying daily, taking Communion weekly, and visiting prisoners regularly.
 This movement of committed discipleship spread quickly, but it was the practice of putting converts into class meetings that contributed to its longevity.
 Their methodical study of the Bible and discipleship is what earned them their name “Methodists.”

 In 1735 John Wesley left for America as a missionary.
 On the journey, he encountered a group of Moravians who calmly sang hymns during a stormy night at sea.
-Here Wesley came to realize his fear of death; though an ordained minister, he was not ready to meet God.
-Still he carried on ministry in Georgia.
+Here Wesley came to terms with his fear of death; though an ordained minister, he was not ready to meet God.
+Still he carried on in ministry in Georgia.
 Soon after he met Moravian pastor August Spangenberg, from whom he perceived that there was something yet deficient in his own spirituality.
 Reflecting on his ministry experience, Wesley asked, “I went to America to convert the Indians; but oh who shall convert me?”

 The Beginning of Revival